aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 cover-img: https://i.imgur.com/34z8VWJ.jpg
 ---

-(to do: this is very rough, just mostly stream of consciousness at the moment)
+(to do: this is very rough, just mostly stream of consciousness at the moment.
+Most likely it needs to be edited down.)

 What makes Gracepoint's spiritual abuse often hard to pin down is that it tends to be couched in reasonable, spiritual-sounding language.
 This page, while not exhaustive, attempts to give some real-world examples of Gracepoint's operations with primary sources.